Is organic wine actually better for you?

 Because whilst mass-produced standard wines are made from the most chemically sprayed fruit crops out of all the fruit crops that are grown, organic wines are produced from grapes grown on farms that typically employ biodynamic farming methods, to bring their crops to full bloom.

-And organic farming practices are gentle on the environment; they work with nature rather than against it.
+Organic farmers work with nature rather than against it.

 - Farmers use cover crops to attract insects which eat the bugs that damage the fruit (rather than spray pesticides).

 - They use animal manures to fertilise the land (rather than chemically-derived fertilisers).